Personal Development Review (PDR) - frequently asked questions

 What should I talk about in the 'look forward' part of my PDR?

 In the ‘look forward’ part of a conversation, the reviewee and reviewer will typically focus the discussion on what needs to be worked on in the future.
-An individual's goals should align with the work of their team or department, or the wider University in terms of its strategic aimsLink opens in a new window.
-You may also like to discuss and consider how the University’s values and behavioursLink opens in a new window may be helpful in the approach to be taken.
+An individual's goals should align with the work of their team or department, or the wider University in terms of its three areas of focus: excellence in teaching and research, financial sustainability and boosting our reputation and rankings.
+You should also discuss and indicate which of the University’s values and behavioursLink opens in a new window will be most helpful in informing the approach to be taken.
 The reviewee might wish to discuss career plans and the kind of support they may need in relation to this.

 The most important thing about the PDR is that reviewee and reviewer have quality conversations throughout the year.